viccro/cryptidSightings/dataDict/mediaDetails.md

 **Element tag:** `<mediaLanguage>`

-**Attributes:** *type*, *lang*
+**Attributes:** *type*, *termSource*

 **Data values:**  Controlled.
 Recommended.
-Language formulated according to rules in the CCO and CDWA (i.e., ISO 639-2b, RFC 3066 and other encoding schemes may be used, or another authoritative source may be used, such as Ethnologue: Languages of the World.
+Language formulated according to rules in the CCO and CDWA (i.e., ISO 639-2b, RFC 3066, Language codes from Library of Congress language code for MARC, and other encoding schemes may be used, or another authoritative source may be used, such as Ethnologue: Languages of the World.
 14th edition.
 Barbara F. Grimes, ed.
 Dallas, Texas: SIL International, 2000).
 If ISO or other codes are used, they must be translated into common English for end-users.

-**Recommended values for *lang*:** Language codes from Library of Congress language code for MARC.

 **Recommended values for *type*:** current, former, translated, local, and others as recommended in CCO and CDWA.

+**Recommended values for *termSource*:** Identify the controlled vocabulary used to populate the language data value

 ## Tagging Examples:
 ```